erincunningham7/project-portfolio-one/README.md

 * [W3Schools](https://www.w3schools.com/howto/howto_css_dropdown.asp#:~:text=Use%20any%20element%20to%20open%20the%20dropdown%20menu%2C,to%20position%20the%20dropdown%20menu%20correctly%20with%20CSS.) gave me an example of how to create a dropdown menu like the one I used in the menu bar.

+* [Github docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) aided in creating the 404 error page.

+* [Favicon](https://favicon.io/tutorials/how-to-add-a-favicon-to-a-website-ico-format/) showed me how to create a small icon for the browser tab.

 * I used slack search to figure out why dragging and dropping my images into a folder was not working.
 I can upload them if I right click the folder instead.

 * I solved footer icon alignment issues with the code institute "footer styling" lesson.